-Bill Kelly (MHMR Authority - via email), thanked the City for the CDBG program and its funding for the community.
-Encouraged continuing the maximum 15% of grant allocation for public service agencies.
-Said CDBG funds are important because of continued declines in funding sources.
+Bill Kelly (MHMR Authority of the Brazos Valley - via email) commended the City for participating in the CDBG Grant to attract much needed funding to the community.
+Kelly also encouraged the City to continue allocating the maximum 15% of grant allocation for public service agencies.
+Kelly indicated CDBG funds are important because agencies continue to see declines in funding and without CDBG funds many programs would be cut back or eliminated.